 Prep time reflects chilling for the least amount of time, 30 minutes.

-Nutrition information is a rough estimate calculated with 1/2 cup of blueberries for topping and without any optional toppings.
+Nutrition information is with homemade hemp milk and 1/2 cup of blueberries for topping and without any optional toppings.

-For Keto use a few drops of stevia instead of maple syrup.
+For Keto use a few drops of stevia or monk fruit instead of maple syrup.

 - Category: Breakfast, Snack